dimajix/flowman/docs/spec/relation/hiveUnionTable.md

 * Hive tables will be truncated or individual partitions will be dropped during `clean` phase
 * Hive tables will be removed during `destroy` phase

+### Supported Data Types
+Please note that depending on the used tools accessing the data and the used Spark version, not all data types are
+supported:
+* `VARCHAR(n)` and `CHAR(n)` require Spark 3.1+ to be supported.
+Older version will fall back to writing `STRING` columns instead
+* `DATE` types might not be supported in older Impala version (if you plan to query Hive tables using Impala)